 In this paper, we consider the semantic design and verified compilation of a C-like programming language for concurrent shared-memory computation above x86 multiprocessors.
 The design of such a language is made surprisingly subtle by several factors: the relaxed-memory behaviour of the hardware, the effects of compiler optimisation on concurrent code, the need to support high-performance concurrent algorithms, and the desire for a reasonably simple programming model.
-In turn, this complexity makes verified compilation both essential and challenging.
+In turn, this complexity makes verified (or verifying) compilation both essential and challenging.

-We describe ClightTSO, a concurrent extension of CompCert's Clight in which the TSO-based memory model of x86 multprocessors is exposed for high-performance code, and CompCertTSO, a formally verified compiler from ClightTSO to x86 assembly language, building on CompCert.
+In this paper we describe ClightTSO, a concurrent extension of CompCert's Clight in which the TSObased memory model of x86 multprocessors is exposed for high-performance code, and CompCertTSO, a verifying compiler from ClightTSO to x86 assembly code, building on CompCert.
 CompCertTSO is verified in Coq: for any well-behaved and successfully compiled ClightTSO source program, any permitted observable behaviour of the generated assembly code (if it does not run out of memory) is also possible in the source semantics.
 We also describe some verified fence-elimination optimisations, integrated into CompCertTSO.